adloky/smalls/benoni-b-ss.md

 **10.Nxb5**

-This is the more ambitious move; although the exchange of Black?s b-pawn for White?s e-pawn favours Black, White will try to make the best of his piece activity.
+This is the more ambitious move; although the exchange of Black's b-pawn for White's e-pawn favours Black, White will try to make the best of his piece activity.

 **10...Re8!**